 Not the Mel Gibson as William Wallace screaming, “Freeeeeedom!”, in Braveheart kind of freedom.

 The kind of freedom that lets you run your software on multiple platforms.

-The kind of freedom that lets you adopt and expand upon other people’s work.
+- Adopt and expand upon other people’s work.

 There will be no manufacturer to bail you out if things do not go as planned.